DHT Holdings Inc. (DHT) Shares Up Despite Recent Market Volatility

 DHT’s Market Performance

-DHT’s stock has seen a 2.66% increase for the week, with a 36.80% rise in the past month and a 16.14% gain in the past quarter.
-The volatility ratio for the week is 2.61%, and the volatility levels for the past 30 days are at 4.12% for DHT Holdings Inc. The simple moving average for the last 20 days is 11.38% for DHT stock, with a simple moving average of 44.27% for the last 200 days.
+The stock of DHT Holdings Inc. (DHT) has seen a 4.55% increase in the past week, with a 39.64% rise in the past month, and a 22.74% gain in the past quarter.
+The volatility ratio for the week is 2.92%, and the volatility levels for the past 30 days are at 3.99% for DHT.
+The simple moving average for the last 20 days is 9.07% for DHT stock, with a simple moving average of 46.28% for the last 200 days.

 Analysts’ Opinion of DHT